django/channels/docs/tutorial/part_2.rst

 (Note we use ``re_path()`` due to limitations in :ref:`URLRouter <urlrouter>`.)

-The next step is to point the root routing configuration at the **chat.routing** module.
+The next step is to point the main ASGI configuration at the **chat.routing** module.
 In ``mysite/asgi.py``, import ``AuthMiddlewareStack``, ``URLRouter``, and ``chat.routing``; and insert a ``'websocket'`` key in the ``ProtocolTypeRouter`` list in the following format: